meenakshisarkar/Sub_Optimal_Sliding_mode_controller/README.md

 The project was selected for Gandhian Young Techonological Innovation Award 2015 and INAE best M.Tech Thesis award 2015.

-Please run the main_simulink_flow_diagram.mdl file to load the entire simulink model of the controller along with the dynamics of the 6 DOF autonomous underwater vehicle.
+Please run the \textbf{main_simulink_flow_diagram.mdl} file to load the entire simulink model of the controller along with the dynamics of the 6 DOF autonomous underwater vehicle.